mc-imperial/multicore-test-harness/README.md

     python plot.py <output>.json
 ```

+#### Demo scripts

+* **config_attack/stress_cache.json** : This script will stress the cache intensive applications with the untrained enemy processes.
+* **config_attack/stress_coremark.json** : This script will stress the coremark benchmark with the untrained enemy processes.
+* **config_attack/stress_memory.json** : This script will stress the memory intensive application by running all alongside the untrained enemy processes.
+* **config_attack/stress_RT.json** : This script will stress the real-time capabilities of the system by running with the untrained enemy processes.
+The benchmark will ask for sudo permission.
+* **config_attack/stress_system_calls.json** : This script will stress a system calls intensive application with the untrained enemy processes.
+* **config_attack/stress_wcet.json** : This script will stress the Malardalen WCET benchmarks with the untrained enemy processes.

+*Note 1:* All the demo scripts are configured to run with enemy processes on 1, 2 and 3 cores.
+Each configuration will run a number of 50 times and will only start if the temperature is below 70C.

+*Note 2:* Compile and add the tuned enemy processes to the **stress** list in for your specific platform.

 ## Doxygen (Doxygen)

 Doxygen is used to generate documentation from annotated source files.
 It will generate HTML and Latex documentation in the /doc folder.